garethsion/ClusterStateErrors/GITFUN.md

 Safely merging your changes into master
 =======================================
 The main thing is don't ever try to push directly to master!
-Cut a branch, make your changes and then merge.
+Cut a new branch from master, make your changes and then merge back in when you're finished.

 Starting from the master branch...